jieyanzhu/ASEP-EXP/README.md

 # ASEP-EXP
-This repo stores codes for ASEP experiment
+This repo stores codes for the ASEP experiment.